-If you or a loved one has been accused of committing a criminal sex offense, you need an attorney with experience in the area.
-The attorney must be detail-oriented, accessible, and thorough.
-Arechigo & Stokka has successfully defended hundreds of clients in criminal cases.
-Many successful defenses have involved accusations of sex crimes, including high-profile cases in this area.
+If you or a loved one has been accused of committing a criminal sex offense, you need a detail-oriented, accessible, and thorough attorney with experience in the area.

 We are dedicated to being there for you every step of the way and pride ourselves on the access we give our clients.
-Read testimonials from prior clients, check out our Youtube channel, Facebook profile, or Twitter account to get to know us, and contact our firm today.
+Contact us online or call (651) 222-6603 today or to speak with our experienced attorneys.

 Attorney John Arechigo has a passion for criminal defense in St. Paul, MN.
 John received his J.D., from Hamline University School of Law and also carries a Bachelor of Arts from, The University of Minnesota.
 John was named Attorney of the Year for 2019 by Minnesota Lawyer.
 Additionally, John was also named as a 2019 Rising Star and was selected to Minnesota Super Lawyers in 2021.
 He devotes nearly 100% of his practice to defending individuals charged with a crime.